Ankitha-ponakala87/Development-of-AI-Powered-Loan-Eligibility-Advisory-System-/README.md

 # Development-of-AI-Powered-Loan-Eligibility-Advisory-System-
-AI-Powered Loan Eligibility Advisor predicts loan approval chances using machine learning models and features a financial guidance chatbot to provide real-time evaluation and help users understand key factors affecting their loan approval.
+To develop an AI-powered web application that instantly predicts loan eligibility using machine learning, while providing explainable insights and personalized financial guidance.
+This solution enhances transparency, speeds up loan processing, and empowers both applicants and lenders with data-driven decisions.